clh97/clh97/README.md

 ## about
 - ✨ I mostly use React, Python, NodeJS, React Native and other technologies!
-- 🌱 I’m studying Go, algorithms, information security
+- 🌱 I’m studying Go, Rust, algorithms and information security
 - 🤔 I'm curious and I'm constantly learning
 - 🤓 I had my first contact with coding when I was 11 years old, since then I have been consistently studying software development
 - 📫 How to reach me: **michel at calheiros dot dev** or through contact form on [my website](http://calheiros.dev/)